Poryg1/daily_coding_problem_zig/README.md

-# daily_coding_problem_zig
+# Daily coding problem in zig
-Daily coding problem's exercises solved by me in Zig.
+Just a repository of me doing exercises from Daily coding problem in zig.